bookdown/bookdown.github.io/_bookdown/book/intro/what-is-bookdown.md

 - Overridable page processing, especially for rendering

+- Downloading of linked images

+- CommonMark extension support

+- Depth level of table of contents

+- Setting a copyright hint

+- Support for 3rd party templates

 Bookdown can be used as a static site generator, or as a way to publish static pages as a subdirectory in an existing site.